JohnSpahr/PreBook/README.md

 # PreBook
 A simple Facebook Client for WebOS!
 (Works April 2020)

 Created by John Spahr.
-MIT Liscense.
+Available under the MIT Liscense.

 ### Install Instructions
 1. Download Prebook and install it on your device.